 Just come home.
 When you left home, you were so restless, wondering what you would do with your life, and you couldn’t sit still.
 You had one thought on your mind to seek your fame and fortune.
 You felt something was missing, and following me was out of the question.
 You were afraid I was holding out on you that my plan for your life wouldn’t let you spread your wings and fly.

 The thought of being at home was like being in prison.
 My will for your life would keep you from experiencing everything you desired.
 You had to explore for yourself what the mystery of life is all about.
 There were so many unanswered questions begging for answers.
 There was an itch in your soul that needed scratching, and you were looking for something to fill the hole in your heart that only I could fill.

-Your question is it possible to return.
+Your question is it possible to return?
 You no longer feel like you can come home.
 All the pain you caused your family.
 So much water under the bridge because of the heartache, rejection, and hurt.
-Please understand the road from the pits of hell leads only one way home.
+Please understand the road from the bottom of the pit leads only one way home.

 Jesus continued: “There was a man who had two sons.
 The younger one said to his father, ‘Father, give me my share of the estate.’
 So he divided his property between them.

 “Not long after that, the younger son got together all he had, set off for a distant country and there squandered his wealth in wild living.
 After he had spent everything, there was a severe famine in that whole country, and he began to be in need.
 So he went and hired himself out to a citizen of that country, who sent him to his fields to feed pigs.
 He longed to fill his stomach with the pods that the pigs were eating, but no one gave him anything.

 “When he came to his senses, he said, ‘How many of my father’s hired servants have food to spare, and here I am starving to death!
 I will set out and go back to my father and say to him: Father, I have sinned against heaven and against you.
 I am no longer worthy to be called your son; make me like one of your hired servants.’
 So he got up and went to his father.